 Until Unicode caught up in 2017, the standard emoji keyboard reduced female identities to brides, princesses and dancers, with female activities centered around getting nails or hair done.
 Two of my close friends wanted to change all of that, and approached me to help bring their idea to life — with an emoji keyboard to celebrate women.

-We liked the idea of creating something that spoke to girl power — or as the media calls it 'women empowerment' — in a light, but direct way.
+We liked the idea of creating something that spoke to girl power in a light, but direct way.
 We also wanted to create something that could spread fast, and act simply, and quite literally, as a mini shout-out to the ladies — wherever, and whoever they may be.

 She–Moji dropped July 2016, and is available now on the App Store — with 50% of all profits going to the Malala Fund.